-- Developing detailed design in a manner that avoids and minimises potential adverse effects on the environment and private property as far as practicable; - Developing and implementing management and design plans prior to and during construction of the proposed work.
+- Developing detailed design in a manner that avoids and minimises potential adverse effects on the environment and private property as far as practicable; - Developing and implementing management and design plans prior to and during construction of the East West Link.

 Overarching plans outlining the guiding principles and protocols will be supported by site specific plans.
+Plans include:

+- Construction Environmental Management Plan.
+The Construction Environmental Management Plan will include management plans for:

+- Ecological management;

+- Construction air quality;

+- Construction erosion and sediment control (including flocculant treatment);

+- Heritage management (including accidental discovery protocol);

+- Construction noise and vibration;

+- Operational noise;

+- Construction traffic management; and

+- Network Utilities.

-Plans include: - o Construction Environmental Management Plan.
-The Construction Environmental Management Plan will include management plans for: - Ecological management - Construction air quality - Construction erosion and sediment control (including flocculant treatment) - Heritage management (including accidental discovery protocol) - Construction noise and vibration; - Operational noise; - Construction traffic; - Network utilities; and - An activity specific Construction Environmental Management Plan is proposed for Anns Creek. - Urban Design and Landscape Framework; - Developing and implementing a Communications Plan to guide engagement with local communities prior to and throughout the construction process.
+- Urban Design and Landscape Framework;

+- Developing and implementing a Communications Plan to guide engagement with local communities prior to and throughout the construction process.